By Dr. Mercola

 Propolis is a bee resin and one of the most broad-spectrum antimicrobial compounds in the world, if not the broadest spectrum, according to master herbalist Donnie Yance.
 Propolis is also the richest source of caffeic acid and apigenin, two very important phenolic compounds that aid in immune response.

-The two best types of tea for fending off microinvaders are Matcha green tea and tulsi tea.
+The three best types of tea for fending off microinvaders are Matcha green tea, tulsi tea and chaga tea.

 Green Tea and Matcha

 Matcha is the most nutrient-rich green tea and comes in the form of a stone-ground powder, completely unfermented.
 The best Matcha comes from Japan and has up to seventeen times the antioxidants of wild blueberries, and seven times more than dark chocolate.

 Green teas are rich in polyphenols, in the form of natural chemicals called catechins.
 The most powerful catechin in tea is epigallocatechin (EGCG), which was found in one study to be 25 to 100 times more potent than antioxidant vitamins C and E. And Matcha is more than 100 times as potent in EGCG as regular brewed green tea.